 Unfortunately, working on farms and within the agricultural industry are amongst the most dangerous occupations according to figures published by the Health and Safety Executive (HSE).
 On average, a worker within the farming industry has died each week over the past 10 years.
 This amounts to approximately 20% of all fatal work accidents in the UK, even though farm workers only make up around 1% of the working population.

 If you have been involved in an accident on a farm and believe that somebody else was at fault, you could have a valid claim for personal injury compensation.
-Our solicitors have experience in helping people throughout the UK claim for a whole host of accident types, including those within the agricultural industry.
+The solicitors we work in partnership with have experience in helping people throughout the UK claim for a whole host of accident types, including those within the agricultural industry.

-To find out if you are able to claim, contact us today for a free case assessment.
-This is an informal chat where we can discuss the circumstances of your accident and the injuries you have sustained to determine if you have a valid claim.
+To find out if you are able to claim, call 0800 678 1410 today for a free case assessment.
+This is an informal chat where you can discuss the circumstances of your accident and the injuries you have sustained to determine if you have a valid claim.
 This service is provided without any pressure or obligation to proceed further.

-If you are eligible for compensation, we can help you claim on a No Win No Fee basis.
+If you are eligible for compensation, your solicitor will help you claim on a No Win No Fee basis.
 This means there are no upfront costs, and if you don’t win your case, you won’t be charged any fee from your solicitor.